Nissan Xterra: 2009 update

-The Xterra received a facelift for 2009 (July 2008 production) with more options and colors, leather seats on SE models, new grille and front bumper, silver painted rear bumper and roof rack, and roof mounted lights on off-road models.
+The Xterra received a facelift for 2009 (July 2008 production) with more options and colors, optional leather seats on SE models, new grille and front bumper, silver painted rear bumper and roof rack, and roof mounted lights on off-road models.
 The last year of the Nissan Xterra in Mexico was 2008.
 In 2012, production was moved from Smyrna, Tennessee, to Nissan's facility in Canton, Mississippi.